CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Observational Study

-\textbf{Engagement and enjoyable experience.} Moreover, we found animations helped to increase participants' engagement level (e.g., spending more time and effort) and made \tool{} more enjoyable to use.
+\textbf{Animations improve learning engagement and enjoyment.} We found animations helped to increase participants' engagement level (e.g., spending more time and effort) and made \tool{} more enjoyable to use.
 In the study, many participants repeatedly played and viewed different animations.
 For example, K2 replayed the window sliding animation multiple times: \quotes{The is very well-animated [...]
 I always love smooth animations.} B7 also attributed animations to his enjoyable experience with our tool: \quotes{[The tool is] enjoyable to use [...]
 I especially like the lovely animation.}